google/WebFundamentals/src/content/en/updates/2017/09/chrome-62-media-updates.md

       // TODO: Fetch data and feed it to a media source.
     }

-And if you want to see a full example, check out [our official sample].
+If you want to see a full example, check out [our official sample].

 [Intent to Ship](https://groups.google.com/a/chromium.org/d/msg/blink-dev/ntoLfR7rbmE/3R1DQoBSAAAJ) &#124;
 [Chromestatus Tracker](https://www.chromestatus.com/features/5713014258925568) &#124;
 [Chromium Bug](https://bugs.chromium.org/p/chromium/issues/detail?id=666000)

-## Automatic video fullscreen when device is rotated {: #auto-fullscreen-rotate }
+## Automatic video goes to fullscreen when the device is rotated {: #auto-fullscreen-rotate }

 If you rotate a device to landscape while a video is playing in the viewport, playback will automatically switch to fullscreen mode.
 Rotating the device to